YK921/github-example/README.md

 # Capstone Project - The Battle of Neighborhoods
-## San Francisco safe travel and restaurant visits
+## "San Francisco safe travel and restaurant visits"

 * 1. A description of the problem and a discussion of the background.